I have a short question about the bernie dawg silencer caps. Does the Omnifuel Cap fit to the Multifuel Burner?

 I’m not sure from your question which “Multifuel burner” you are meaning.
 Primus has made several different stoves they have called the “Multifuel”.
 And, Trangia has sold two different types of “Multifuel”-named burners.
 All this makes things confusing if you don’t go by model numbers or full product names.

 Sooo… I’ll cover them all.
+Sometimes “short questions” need long answers.
+Sorry about that.
 This is a bit complicated, so please read through this carefully.

 The OmniDawg cap is for the Primus Omnifuel 3289 stove.

 Trangia X2 Multifuel 750001 Burner made for Trangia by Primus – current production

 The Trangia X2 Multifuel 750001 burner is made for Trangia by Primus, but it is made in a way so that it is not as powerful a burner as the Omnifuel.
 It looks like an Omnifuel, but it’s less powerful because of the reduced power jet supplied with the X2 for use with the preferred fuels (isobutane canisters and white gas).
 This is also a very expensive burner for what it is.
 You can usually find used or even new Omnifuel stoves for less than the cost of the greatly overpriced X2.
 You’ll also retain the precision control and simmering using an Omnifuel due to its spindle control (absent on the X2).